Vinitha-Bollam/Selenium-POM/README.md

-# Selenium-POM-Webstaurantstore
-Selenium Page Object Model for Webstaurantstore
+# Selenium- Page Object Model

-Test case:
+Test scenario:
 1. Go to "https://www.webstaurantstore.com/"
 2. Search for "stainless work table".
 3. Check the search result ensuring every product has the word "Table" in its title.